Francis Hines: Death and artwork rediscovery

 Hines had a stroke in 2014 and died in 2016.
 His condo on 11th Street went co-op in 1981 and sold for 1.6 million in 2017, staged with Hines' artworks.
 The barn where he had stored the majority of his artwork was being sold and his estate had to comply with a tight deadline that was imposed for cleaning out the barn's contents; the contents of the barn were deemed abandoned and a contractor was assigned to clear out the contents.

-Hines' artworks wound up in a dumpster on the property in Watertown, Connecticut, being cleared out by contractor George Martin.
-Since many of the canvases featured illustrations of automobile parts, he contacted Jared Whipple, a car mechanic from Waterbury, Connecticut.
+Hines' artworks wound up in a dumpster on the property in Watertown, Connecticut, being cleared out by ENCO environmental and demolition.
+Since many of the canvases featured illustrations of automobile parts, the owner contacted Jared Whipple, a car mechanic and good friend from Waterbury, Connecticut.
 Whipple contacted friends and family of Hines to research the pieces.
 He was given permission by Hines' sons to keep and sell the artworks.
 Some of the pieces were exhibited at the Mattatuck Museum in Waterbury in 2021 with a larger gallery show planned for 2022 with Hollis Taggart Galleries called Unwrapping the Mystery of New York’s Wrapper.